 In addition to Rainier, there are also several unique attractions including the Nisqually Wildlife Refuge where you can observe bald eagles and other wildlife; Packwood Lake where you can kayak or canoe; and Alder Lake for swimming and boating.

-Visitors looking for lodging have plenty of options in Ashford with hotels like Paradise Inn which offer comfortable rooms at (mostly) reasonable prices.
+Visitors looking for lodging have plenty of options in Ashford with hotels like Paradise Village which offer comfortable rooms at (mostly) reasonable prices.
 For those who prefer a more rustic experience, there are several campgrounds nearby including Ohanapecosh Campground which has sites available year-round as well as cabins that can be rented out during peak season months.

 Ashford, WA is a great place to visit for its accessibility and unique attractions.
 Just a short drive away lies Elbe, WA with more outdoor activities and local eateries that are sure to make your trip memorable.